StarWind Virtual SAN:

 1. Click the Targets tab.
 The previously created targets are listed in the Discovered Targets section.

 NOTE: If the created targets are not listed, check the firewall settings of the StarWind Server as well as the list of networks served by the StarWind Server (go to StarWind Management Console -> Configuration -> Network).
-Alternatively, check the Access Rights tab on the corresponding StarWind VSAN server in StarWind Management Console for any restrictions.
+Alternatively, check the Access Rights tab in StarWind Management Console for any restrictions.

 2. Select the Witness target from the local server and click Connect.